one-and-only/one-and-only/README.md

 - Software Engineering enthusiast and always learning 📚
 - AI/ML Enthusiast
 - Constantly working on a project or two 🖥️
-- I mostly code in JavaScript, Python, C++, PHP, and some C#
+- I mostly code in JavaScript, Python, C#, C++, and some PHP

 ## Socials